prahladyeri/SimplePMS/README.md

 # Installation

 Installation is very easy, just grab the latest build [from here](https://github.com/prahladyeri/simplepms/releases/latest), extract the ZIP archive to a folder on your computer and start simplepms.exe.
+When the app runs for first time, it creates the database file (`pms.db`) if it doesn't exist already.

 # Build

 Solution can be opened in any recent Visual Studio IDE including Express and Community Editions.
 Just download and add a reference to [System.Data.SQLite.dll](https://system.data.sqlite.org/) and you should be able to build the solution.

-When the app runs, it creates the database file (`pms.db`) if it doesn't exist already.
+## Support

+Report any bugs found on the [issue tracker](https://github.com/prahladyeri/SimplePMS/issues).
+For major customization or professional support, you can [hire me](https://prahladyeri.com/hire-me) for freelance development.

 Right now, the project is in the analysis and requirements gathering stage.
 I'll keep updating the repo as and when things progress.
 If you have any thoughts on schema, features, technology, etc., feel free to shoot them through the discussion pane!